figield/ML_my_examples/spam-detection-en-tfljs/README.md

 https://developers.google.com/learn/pathways/get-started-text-classification-web

-This very simple skeleton simply loads in TensorFlow.js and prints out the version once loaded to the DOM.
+This very simple skeleton simply loads in TensorFlow.js and check new comment is a spam.

 More examples can be found at: